wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/prepare-to-teach-module-visualize-report-data/includes/1-introduction.md

 - Creating data regions
 - Creating data visualizations

+> [!TIP]
-You will likely need to deliver this module to some of your customers to help close sales.
-As you take this module consider how you and your partners could present the content to your customers.
+> You will likely need to deliver this module to some of your customers to help close sales.
+As you take this train-the-trainer guide, consider how you and your partners could present the content to your customers.

 ## How to teach this module
-This train-the-trainer course will give you the technical knowledge and delivery guidance to teach your customers to create, publish, and distribute Power BI paginated reports.
-This content will also help you explain and demonstrate paginated reports to your customers, which in turn will help alleviate their reporting concerns and move your sales forward.
+This train-the-trainer course will give you the technical knowledge required to teach your customers to create, publish, and distribute Power BI paginated reports.
+This training will help you explain and demonstrate paginated reports to your customers to reduce their reporting concerns and move your sales forward.

-This train-the-trainer course is a mix of videos, labs, resources, and quizzes:
+This course is a mix of tips, videos, labs, resources, and quizzes:
+- The **tips** offer advice on how to best deliver the content.
-- In the **videos**, Peter Myers (Microsoft Most Valued Professional - Data Platform, and course developer), and Chris Finlan (Principal Program Manager), and special guest Paginated Report Bear (Course Morale Manager) take you through the course and show you how to demonstrate creating paginated reports.
+- In the **videos**, Peter Myers, Chris Finlan, and special guest Paginated Report Bear take you through the course and show you how to demonstrate creating paginated reports.
+    - Peter Myers is a Microsoft Most Valued Professional - Data Platform, and developed this course.
+    - Chris Finlan is a Principal Program Manager at Microsoft.
+    - Paginated Report Bear is the Course Morale Manager.
 - The **labs** will help you practice developing paginated reports so you can better demo to your customers.
 - The **resources** will help you guide your customers to additional information during and after the sales process.
 - The **quizzes** will help you identify key messages and possible disconnects for your customers.

 ### Course files